#

 3. Make a new contact, using the name Ren Hoek

-4. Go back to the main contacts section, and highlight the newly created contact, by clicking on it.
+4. Go back to the main contacts section, and highlight the newly created contact, by

 5. Open the Help menu, and choose About Microsoft Outlook.